zhengzhong0522/zhengzhong0522.github.io/_posts/2019-11-20-Start-Blog-Journey.md

 tags:
     - Life
 ---
-# Hello blog
+## Hey folks!

-I am so excited to have a personal blog, and start to write and record my programming study career.
-I hope that I can insist writing blogs and do not give up in the half way!
+It's so exciting for me to start writing tech blog, and I appreciate that you are here!
+I am gonna write blogs to record my programming career, and I also hope my experience and knowledge bring you ideas!